Cheesy Shrimp and Grits Casserole

 This Cheesy Shrimp and Grits Casserole is a touch spicy, with a Creole kick, and totally irresistible with layers of cheddar grits and sauteed shrimp!

-This Midwest born and raised gal was late to Southern shrimp and grits, but a new fan was born after a book club friend served her casserole version at our summer gathering.
+This Midwest born and raised gal was late to Southern Shrimp and Grits, but a new fan was born after a book club friend served her casserole version at our summer gathering.

-Shrimp and Grits originated on the southern coasts of Georgia and South Carolina, and is traditionally a breakfast food.
+Shrimp and Grits originated on the southern coasts of Georgia and South Carolina and is traditionally a breakfast food.
 I don’t know about you, but shrimp isn’t something I crave first thing in the morning, so making it into a dinner casserole was more my style!
 But feel free to eat this delicious shrimp and grits recipe any time of day.

-How to Make Shrimp and Grits
+How to Make

 Start by purchasing your grits.
 Grits and polenta are similar, both made from ground corn.
-Grits are finer, though, and made from white corn, where polenta is coarser and created from yellow corn.
+Grits are finer, though, and made from white corn, whereas polenta is coarser and created from yellow corn.
 Polenta is a staple of Italian cuisine, and grits are notably Southern.

 Quick grits, like quick oats, are more processed and cook up faster than traditional grits.
 My friend, LJ, used quick grits in her recipe and this northerner thought they tasted just fine.
 I only found regular grits and used them with her directions and the result was more like polenta, but still delicious!